bobgrant04/beebyams/README.md

 mmcdat 30 years games archive based on https://stardot.org.uk/forums/viewtopic.php?f=32&t=8270&hilit=disc+114

 programs used
-X - Usage <fsp> (<dno>/<dsp>) (<drv>) a launcher program that takes a filename selects din and drive (defaults to current drive.  uses the exe details (as per *info command) to select any special processing (from 7F00 up) will re allocate code anywhere as relocation code runs in zero page.
+X - Usage <fsp> (<dno>/<dsp>) (<drv>)

+a launcher program that takes a filename selects din and drive (defaults to current drive.  uses the exe details (as per *info command) to select any special processing (from 7F00 up) will re allocate code anywhere as relocation code runs in zero page.
 Will use disc setting for !boot

-Magic - Usage <fsp> (<dno>/<dsp>) (<drv>) a program for analysing program to accertain type does some magic byte checks via embedded look up tables. sets E% for exe address and L% for load.  will do some rudamentry PAGE=&E00 checks for basic programs
+Magic - Usage <fsp> (<dno>/<dsp>) (<drv>)

+ a program for analysing program to accertain type does some magic byte checks via embedded look up tables. sets E% for exe address and L% for load.  will do some rudamentry PAGE=&E00 checks for basic programs

-Alter - Usage <fsp> (<dno>/<dsp>) (<drv>) used for executing results of magic or in the future process
+Alter - Usage <fsp> (<dno>/<dsp>) (<drv>)
+used for executing results of magic or in the future process

+P.Process -
-P.Process - SLOW programm consumes TAB deliminated files.
-A number of switches are available:- sort publisher requires 2 pass, verify used  to clean TAB deliminated files.  generates a number of catdat files which will be in the order of the TAB deliminated files, DINREC index of disk titles and SOFTREC index of publishers.
+SLOW programm consumes TAB deliminated files.
+  A number of switches are available:- sort publisher requires 2 pass, verify used  to clean TAB deliminated files. generates a number of catdat files which will be in the order of the TAB deliminated files, DINREC index of disk titles
+  SOFTREC index of publishers
   This program uses MCPROC the entry points are shared via PROCVAR.

-mnuhelp - displays program details use cursors or letters to move and ret to select.  allows filtering of display uses files N O for help X to launch program CATDATx files SOFTREC, DINREC.
+mnudisp - displays program details use cursors or letters to move and ret to select.  allows filtering of display uses files N O for help X to launch program CATDATx files SOFTREC, DINREC.

 P.RECMMC - records catalogues of multiple disks with crc value